Clever-ISA/Clever-ISA/specs/Floating-Point.md

 - 0x130 (fraiseexcept): Triggers an FPE if any unmasked floating-point exception is asserted
 - 0x131 (ftriggerexcept): Triggers and FPE if any unmasked floating-point except is asserted, ignoring the value of fpcrw.EMASKALL in determining masking.

-Opcode 0x131 (ftriggerexcept) acts as though fpcrw.EMASKALL is set to 0, even if it is set.
-It is the only instruction that can trigger an FPE with this bit set.

-## Exceptions
+## Floating Point Exceptions

 Exception 6 (FPE) shall be raised when a floating-point operation causes an unmasked floating-point exception and cr0.FPEXCEPT=1.

-If cr0.FPEXCEPT=1, then PROT shall be raised instead of FPE.
+If cr0.FPEXCEPT=0, then PROT shall be raised instead of FPE.

+A floating-point exception is masked if fpcrw.EMASKALL is set or the corresponding bit in fpcrw.EMASK is set.
+Regardless of whether an exception is masked, the corresponding bit in fpcrw.EXCEPT is set when an instruction causes that exception.
+No instruction, other than an explicit write to fpcrw, clears any bit in fpcrw.EXCEPT.

 ## Stability